 - Financial Aid Eligible- financial aid has been processed & awarded, not waiting for appeal

 - Maintain 2.2 cumulative GPA at the end of fall semester to be eligible to continue in the spring

 Ann Richards Endowed Scholarship

 In Honor of Women-In-History Month- March

-In honor of Women in History Month, the SAC Department of Services for Women and Non-Traditional Students will award two $500 Ann Richards Endowed Scholarships for the Spring semester to qualified students who maintain a minimum of 2.0 GPA and are in good academic standing.
+In honor of Women in History Month, the SAC Department of Services for Women and Non-Traditional Students will award two $500 Ann Richards Endowed Scholarships to qualified students who maintain a minimum of 2.0 GPA and are in good academic standing.

 Be a re-entry woman (25 years or older)

 Currently enrolled at SAC in a minimum of 9 hours for the current semester